 Toxic Release Inventory Reporting - This one can be a bit tricky too, as your plant will have to pass three criteria needed for TRI Reporting.
 TRI reporting is needed for the manufacturing, processing, or otherwise use of any one of 600+ listed toxic chemicals, some of which are present at your facility.
 Not everyone has to do this.
 However, the fines for not doing this are the most expensive fines the USEPA can hand out (I'm talking million-plus dollar fines.
 No joke.)

 And those are the most basic permits and approvals your plant would need.

 Any other environmental permits needed at my asphalt plant?

 Yes, there could be.

-Depending where you are, there's always the chance there additional requirements on a city, county, or state level.
+Depending on where you are, there's always the chance there additional requirements on a city, county, or state level.
 Do not go off of what you're reading here.
-Always double check.
-When in doubt, ask an expert, call you trade association, or anonymously call regulators and find out.
+Always double-check.
+When in doubt, ask an expert, call your trade association, or anonymously call regulators and find out.

 Some examples of additional requirements might include: